shubhachandra/gcp-py/README.md

 ⸻

-If you want, I can help you adapt this for a Confluence announcement or an internal newsletter as well — just say the word!
+If you’d like, I can also help you format this as a Confluence proposal or attach it to a project charter — just let me know!